interledger/interledger-rs/examples/eth_xrp_three_nodes/README.md

-# Interledger with Ethereum and XRPL On-Ledger Settlement
+# Interledger with Ethereum and XRP On-Ledger Settlement
 > A demo that sends payments between 3 Interledger.rs nodes and settles using Ethereum transactions and XRP transactions.

 ## Overview